 John L. Sullivan and His America

-The "Great John L." reigned supreme as world heavyweight champion from his victory over Paddy Ryan in 1882 until James J. Corbett knocked him out after 21 rounds in 1892.
-The first national sports hero and probably the best-known American of his generation, Sullivan (1858-1918) represented the hopes and aspirations of millions of Americans.
-A drunkard, a wastrel, an adulterer, a wife beater, and a bully, Sullivan still became a national celebrity.
-Michael Isenberg traces the eventful life of the Boston-born fighter from his humble beginnings to the height of his popularity and examines the changing national cultural attitudes and mores of Gilded-Age America.
+The "Great John L." reigned supreme as world heavyweight champion from his victory over Paddy Ryan in 1882 until James J. Corbett knocked him out in 1892.
+A drunkard, a wastrel, an adulterer, a wife beater, and a bully, Sullivan still became American's first national sports hero and represented the hopes and aspirations of millions of people.

 "Sullivan's story is as colorful as its large cast, which ranges from 'Little Chocolate' and 'The Bull's Head Terror' to Theodore Roosevelt.
 Mr. Isenberg is quite right to suggest that by following it we can learn a great deal about American society at the end of the nineteenth century. . . .
 No one, reading Isenberg, can fail to feel the lure of the ring."--Times Literary Supplement